vestrel00/contacts-android/docs/permissions/permissions-handling-coroutines.md

 If permission(s) are not granted, then the operation will immediately fail and the result you get is incorrect (usually null or empty when it should not be).

-> Prior to Android 6.0 Marshmallow (API level 23), users are NOT prompted for permission at runtime
+> ℹ️ Prior to Android 6.0 Marshmallow (API level 23), users are NOT prompted for permission at runtime
 > because users must already grant all permissions prior to app install.

 ## Not compatible with Java